Preheat the oven to 350°F (180°C). Line one large cookie sheet with parchment paper. Set aside.

-In a medium mixing bowl, add all the ingredients, the order doesn't matter: coconut flour, melted coconut oil, and maple syrup.
+In a medium mixing bowl, add all the dry ingredients: coconut flour and salt.

 If you want to decorate the cookies with melted dark chocolate, wait for the cookies to be at room temperature.
 You can freeze the dipped cookies for 2-5 minutes to set the chocolate shell quickly.

-Store in a cookie jar at room temperature for up to 1 month or freeze in a zip bag.
+Store in a cookie jar at room temperature for up to 1 month or freeze in a ziplock bag.
 Defrost the day before.

 Nutrition panel for keto, using monk fruit sweetener: 1 cookie without chocolate dipping.
 Carbs: 7.1 g | fiber: 5.6 g | Net carbs: 1.5 g |fat: 4.5 g |calories: 56 kcal | protein : 0g.